paulcheregi/ScoreKeeper/README.md

 # Score Kepper

-This is a simple web app that keeps the score in a ping pong match.
+This is a simple web app that keeps the score of a ping pong match.
 You can choose how mutch you would like to play.

 ## Used